New York's 32nd State Assembly district

 New York's 32nd State Assembly district is one of the 150 districts in the New York State Assembly in the United States.
 It has been represented by Democrat Vivian Cook since 1991.
+In 2026, she announced that she would not run for re-election.

 Geography

 2010s

 District 32 is located in Queens, comprising the neighborhoods of Jamaica, Rochdale, and Locust Manor, and parts of Richmond Hill, St. Albans and South Ozone Park.

 The district is entirely within New York's 5th congressional district, and overlaps the 10th, 11th, 14th and 15th districts of the New York State Senate, and the 24th, 27th, 28th and 29th districts of the New York City Council.

 2010s

 District 32 is located in Queens, comprising the neighborhoods of Jamaica, Rochdale, and parts of Richmond Hill and South Ozone Park.